Elvetham air crash: Flight history

 Aircraft KG867 carried the marking PP-N. PP was the code for 311 Squadron and -N identified the individual aircraft.
 Its captain was Pilot Officer Jaroslav Kudláček, a 25-year-old from Chrudim in eastern Bohemia.
 He had 1,421 flying hours' experience, 512 hours of which were on four-engined aircraft.
 Kudláček had married a British woman, their first son had been born in October 1941 and the family was looking forward to the boy's fourth birthday.
 Kudláček had just returned from the Royal Hospital, Wolverhampton, where Mrs Kudláčková had given birth to their second son about 10 days previously.

 KG867 was scheduled to make a 665 mi flight from Blackbushe to Ruzyně on Thursday 4 October to repatriate Czechoslovak service personnel and their families to their homeland.
 P/O Kudláček tried three times to take off but aborted each time because of a problem with one of the engines.
 After Kudláček aborted the third attempt the flight was postponed until the next day to let KG867 be examined and repaired.

 One account states that the passengers were given temporary accommodation for the night.
 But another account, by Warrant Officer Pavel Svoboda of 311 Squadron, said "We spent a very unpleasant night, due to a lack of accommodation, especially the women with children."

 By the next morning KG867's passenger manifest had been changed.
-Two 311 Squadron personnel who had been booked to fly as passengers – Warrant Officer Svoboda and WAAF Leading Aircraftwoman First Class Edita Sedláková – were displaced and their seats were reallocated to other passengers.
+Two 311 Squadron personnel who had been booked to fly as passengers – Warrant Officer Svoboda and WAAF Leading Aircraftwoman First Class Edita Sedláková – were displaced and their seats were reallocated to new VIP passengers (Marína Paulínyová and her entourage).

 On Friday 5 October three Liberators including the rescheduled KG867 were to take off from Blackbushe.
 KG867 got airborne in good weather.
 Differing accounts suggest that it took off at either 1243 hours or 1420 hours.
 The aircraft made a normal circuit of the airfield as it turned to head for Prague.
 At the Liberator's cruising speed of 215 mph the flight could be expected to take more than three hours, so KG867 was carrying a substantial amount of fuel.